Lassa fever is an acute, viral disease carried by a type of rat that is common in West Africa. It can be life-threatening.

 Lassa fever mainly occurs in Sierra Leone, Liberia, Guinea, and Nigeria.
 However, the Mastomys rat is common in neighboring countries, so these areas are also at risk.

-Once a Mastomys rat is infected with the virus, it can excrete the virus in its feces and urine, potentially for the rest of its life.
+Once a Mastomys rat is infected with the virus, it

 As a result, the virus can spread easily, especially as the rats breed rapidly and can inhabit human homes.

 The most common method of transmission is by consuming or inhaling rat urine or feces.
 It can also be spread through cuts and open sores.